tlehman/tobilehman.com/content/posts/black-lives-matter/index.md

 - **Decriminalize** drugs like **cannabis**, remove reasons for non-violent people to be locked up.
 - Continue educating yourself, and your friends and family, your co-workers.
 This is a multi-generational project, but keep **engaging with people you care about but disagree with**.
 Don't cut people off over their racism, try to point it out with empathy and constructive engagement.
 It's hard, and uncomfortable, but necessary.
 - **Defeat Donald Trump in 2020**.
 Some of the recent police brutality we see in 2020 was [enabled by Donald Trump](https://www.theatlantic.com/ideas/archive/2020/06/chauvin-did-what-trump-asked-him-do/612574/).

+UPDATE (2020-06-30) A reader pointed my attention to FinImpact and it's list of ways to support Black-owned small businesses, it also includes practical advice for how to thrive in the current business environment.
+Here is [the link](https://www.finimpact.com/blacklivesmatter-support-black-owned-small-businesses/)